Aluminium lactate

 Aluminium lactate is a chemical compound, a salt of aluminium and lactic acid with the formula Al(C3H5O3)3.

 Synthesis

 Aluminium lactate is obtained by precipitating a solution of the barium salt by aluminium sulfate.

 Physical properties

 Aluminium lactate appears as a white powder which is soluble in water.

 Use

 Aluminium lactate is used as a mordant.

-It is suitable for use in both the cosmetic and oral industries.
+It is suitable for use in the cosmetic industry as a keratolytic agent or antiperspirant, and in the oral industry.

 Aluminium lactate is also used as a precursor for sol–gel synthesis of alumina-based glasses.